KevCaz/seminarInteractionsDistributions/README.md

 Thuiller](https://www.researchgate.net/profile/Wilfried_Thuiller) who invited me for this great opportunity.

   - **version 2.0.1**: the seminar I gave on January 8th, 2018 at the [Department of Ecology & Evolutionary Biology University of Toronto](http://www.eeb.utoronto.ca/home.html).
-Many thanks [Marie-Josée Fortin](https://fortin.eeb.utoronto.ca/people/) for the kind invitation.
+Many thanks to [Marie-Josée Fortin](https://fortin.eeb.utoronto.ca/people/) for the kind invitation.

+  - **version 3.0.1**: February 2nd, 2018 at the [IRBV, Montreal](http://www.irbv.umontreal.ca/).
+  Many thanks to @alexiscarter for the invitation.

-## Few details about how I have created this presentations
+## Few details about how I have created this presentation

 1. Slides are created using [remark.js](https://github.com/gnab/remark);